The following Planning guidance note provides comprehensive and up to date legal information covering:

 The procedure is not intended to provide a universal remedy whenever planning permission is refused but it is a ‘longstop’ in cases where no development can be carried out to make the land capable of reasonably beneficial use.

 A notice can only be served following a:

 refusal of planning permission or listed building consent

 conditional grant of planning permission or listed building consent

-revocation of planning permission or listed building consent by a 'revocation order' under the Town and Country Planning Act 1990 (TCPA 1990), s 97 or the Planning (Listed Buildings and Conservation Areas) Act 1990 (P(LBCA)A, ss 23 or 26
+revocation of planning permission or listed building consent by a 'revocation order' under section 97 of the Town and Country Planning Act 1990 (TCPA 1990) or sections 23 or 26 of the Planning (Listed Buildings and Conservation Areas) Act 1990 (P(LBCA)A 1990)

 modification of planning permission or listed building consent by the imposition of conditions through a 'modification order' under TCPA 1990, s 97 or P(LBCA)A 1990, ss 23 or 26

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.